RESTOCKING STONINGTON'S RECREATIONAL

 Shellfish Commission transpanted thousands of market-ready oysters into Area A.

-to harvest in the summer of 2020.
+size by late spring of 2021.
 All restocking is carried out under permits from the

 Connecticut Department of Agriculture/Bureau of Aquaculture.